dforsber/boilstream-extension/README.md

 This extension allows you to use [boilstream](https://github.com/boilingdata/boilstream) server as a remote secure Secrets Storage.

+> You can also create your own server that implements the required [REST API](src/README.md) to work with `boilstream` extension.

 ## Running the extension

 1. Download and run [boilstream](https://github.com/boilingdata/boilstream)